• Skip to primary navigation

 • Specific weather conditions

-• Fixed itineraries or port stops
+• Fixed itineraries or exact port stops

-• Stable fuel prices
+• Stable fuel prices or unchanged local fees

 Regional Considerations